 At Cambridge you will be taught by researchers of international excellence.
-The University of Cambridge has been ranked second in the world for psychology by the Times Higher Education (May 2011), and in 2011 the QS World University Survey rated the Cambridge psychology degree as the most desirable degree for employers (see the employer rating at http://www.topuniversities.com/university-rankings/university-subject-rankings/2011/psychology).
+In the current QS World University Rankings, Cambridge is placed second in the world for psychology.
+In the Guardian's University guide 2015: league table for psychology, the Good University Guide 2015 (Sunday Times, published 21 September 2014), and the Complete University Guide 2015, Cambridge is ranked top for psychology.
 The Department was also given the highest score in the last Research Assessment Exercise conducted by the Higher Education Funding Council for England in 2008.

 A research-led, multi-disciplinary course